Azure/iot-edge-config/README.md

 ```

 ### Further IoT Edge diagnostic
 For information about each of the diagnostic checks this tool runs, including what to do if you get an error or warning, see [IoT Edge troubleshoot checks](https://github.com/Azure/iotedge/blob/main/doc/troubleshoot-checks.md).
-The Edge Installer performs the installation and default setup process.
+The configuration tool V2 performs the installation and default setup process.
 However, there are other factors that impact the behavior of IoT Edge runtime/service (such as network configuration, firewall…).
 Therefore, please do check the following IoT Edge troubleshooting guidance if you encounter IoT Edge issues:
 - [Common errors – Azure IoT Edge | Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot-common-errors?view=iotedge-2020-11)
 - [Troubleshoot – Azure IoT Edge | Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot?view=iotedge-2020-11)
 - [Troubleshoot from the Azure portal – Azure IoT Edge | Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot-in-portal?view=iotedge-2020-11)